datastaxdevs/workshop-intro-to-graphql/README.md

 ## 4. Experiment with GraphiQL
 It just so happens that [The Netflix DGS framework](https://netflix.github.io/dgs/getting-started/) comes with GraphiQL already integrated and ready for use.
 This is a wonderful tool you can use to explore graphQL queries and mutations.
 Let's experiment with this now!

+> _Note:_ the GraphiQL should be open already in a new tab for you; in case it isn't for some reason,
+> run this command in a Gitpod console and manually point a new tab to the URL it prints:```echo `gp url 8080`/graphiql```.

 #### Here's the schema defined in our java backend per `graphql-backend-examples/src/main/resources/schema/schema.graphqls`

 ```GraphQL